dbuchwald/6502/Software/README.md

 **PLEASE NOTE:** You might be able to use virtual machines or Windows Subsystem for Linux (WSL) - but neither of the two worked correctly with `make install` target that uses TL866II+ programmer to flash the ROM.
 YMMV.

+### Setting up build-specific variables

+Before you proceed with the build, you need to set up some basic details.
+Check `Software/build.mk` file and change as needed.
+If you built DB6502 using one of the standard boards, then most likely all you have to do is to provide correct value to `BOARD_VERSION` variable.
+There are two main default configurations:

+- `DB6502v01` - this one represents revision one of the computer with WDC65C51 ACIA chip, 8MHz CPU clock and 4-bit LCD display,
+- `DB6502v02` - this one represents (not yet released) revision two of the computer, with SC26C92 Dual UART chip and 4-bit LCD display,
+- `custom` - this one can be configured (or expanded) as needed.
+You can select any combination of the build configuration parameters.

+If you are building breadboard version of DB6502, or porting this software to any other build it is advisable to check out all the build parameters and options.
+Most likely the `custom` configuration would be the best.
+Also, don't forget to add your own `Software/common/firmware.<your_id>.cfg` variant of the configuration file with memory and peripheral mapping.

+**PLEASE NOTE:** Each time you change `Software/build.mk` make sure to invoke `make clean` command in root `Software` folder to ensure that all the common libraries are rebuilt with new build parameters.
+Failing to do so might result in linking issues that will manifest as hard to understand and explain bugs, so full rebuild should always be the first step of any troubleshooting.

 ### Running the simplest possible program

 Now you need to build the first program.
 Go to `Software/rom/01_nop_fill` folder and run: